...

 Those Samsung devices that charge faster can overheat while charging.
 To prevent the problem, you should disconnect your phone once it charges fully and avoid using it while in charge.
 Doing so will prevent the phone from overheating.

 However, some phones overheat when charging due to hardware problems, and you may need to check it to ensure everything is working fine.
-Additionally, you can test the cable using other devices; if it overheats, it means the cable is the cause of heating.
+Additionally, you can test the cable using other devices; if it overheats, it means the cable is the cause of the heating.

 Step 1.
 Open the Settings app, go to the option for Battery & device care, then press the Battery tab.